ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 </TabItem>
 <TabItem value="Raspiblitz">

-> Connect to your Raspiblitz node
+> Connect to your Raspiblitz node to Zeus

 Raspiblitz is using CLN and LND implementations.